Extreme Values of Permutation Statistics: Preliminaries about Coxeter groups and permutation statistics

 Obviously, these are polynomials with integer coefficients.
 The generating function of descents is known as the \textit{Eulerian polynomial}.

-The following explicit formula for $\G_{\inv}$ is contained in \cite[Chapter~7]{bjorner2006combinatorics}.
-The degrees appearing in Theorem~\ref{thm:factorGF} are certain integers associated to $W$ in the context of invariant theory.
-For our purposes, it suffices to know that they exist, are known for all irreducible finite Coxeter groups, and are easy to derive for products.
+The following explicit formula for $\G_{\inv}$ is found in \cite[Chapter~7]{bjorner2006combinatorics}.
+The degrees appearing in Theorem~\ref{thm:factorGF} are certain integers associated with $W$ in the context of invariant theory.
+For our purposes, it is sufficient to know that they exist, are known for all irreducible finite Coxeter groups, and are easy to derive for products.

 \begin{theorem} Let $W$ be a finite Coxeter group with $\rk(W) = n$.
 Then,

 where $d_1, \ldots, d_n$ are the degrees of~$W$. \end{theorem}